From GBP £

 Breakfast is included every day, along with several group meals during the trip.

-Every lunchtime and evening, your tour leader will arrange a group meal if one isn’t already included.
+Every lunchtime and evening, your Tour Host will arrange a group meal if one isn’t already included.
 You’re free to join and pay only for what you eat and drink, or head out to explore the local cafés and street food.

 No strict meal schedules offers better value, more freedom and flexibility, while still giving you the option to enjoy a social, organised meal whenever you choose.